 How to set up and pair your Apple Watch with your iPhone

-When it comes time to pair your Apple Watch with your iPhone, you'll need to use the Apple Watch app for iOS.
-You should be able to find it pre-installed on your iPhone (or via the App Store, if you've removed it previously).
+In order to set up and pair your Apple Watch with your iPhone, you're going to have to use the Apple Watch app on iOS.
+It should already be installed on your iPhone, or you can download it again on the App Store if you've previously removed it.

 How to customize your Apple Watch

 While the Apple Watch is a simple device that goes on your wrist, there are actually a ton of ways to customize it to make it truly yours.
 If you want to know how to personalize it, then read on!

 The first thing you're going to see on your Apple Watch is the face.
 Thankfully, you can change watch faces whenever you want.
 You can even add and remove multiple watch faces as you see fit.
 When you want to add some pizazz to it, make sure to choose your own face styles and colors for your Apple Watch face.

 When we say you can pick out your own face styles and colors, there are a few different ways to go about that.
 You can go with the Kaleidoscope face for a cool, psychedelic effect, or add your own photo or time-lapse to a watch face.
 You can also add a personal monogram, and make the Modular face multicolored instead of going with a singular hue.

 Another thing about watch faces that can be customized are the complications.
 These are bits of data that show up in various spots on the watch face, even from third-party apps, and they're incredibly handy.
 Here's how to add complications to your Apple Watch.

 Next on the list of things to do with your new Apple Watch is to make sure that the settings are how you like them.
 You'll want to make sure that you name or rename your iPhone, iPad, or Apple Watch to ensure that you can recognize it easily.
 After all, a lot of people have these devices, so you want to make sure you can differentiate yours from the crowd!